 Following Mini rugby, players progress to Colts level rugby where we are organized into individual U13, U14, U16 and U19 age groups for boys and a combined U13/U14/U16 girls team, again by birth year.
 We normally field multiple teams per age group and typically train on a Tuesday evening, Thursday evening and Sunday morning / afternoon.
 Colts Valley Fort RFC players have historically been well represented for National Age Grade (NAG) teams….a testament to the quality of coaching.

 We are proud of our close relationship with our elder sibling club, SocGen Valley RFC, and we continue to benefit at both Minis and Colts level from the expertise of over 20 Valley RFC elite professional players including numerous Sevens and XV’s Hong Kong national players.
 These professional players take a leading coaching role, from U9 upwards, at every training session and are critical to the continued development of the children.

-The club is wholly run by volunteers, mostly (though not all), mums and dads of children playing the game.
+With the exception of the professional players, the club is wholly run by volunteers, who are mostly (though not all), mum’s and dad’s of children playing the game.
 This means we all contribute to the coaching, refereeing, first-aid and club social events.
-Like other mini-rugby clubs in Hong Kong, our club depends on the continued good spirit showed by all children and parents who turn up to become a part of the greater Valley Fort community.
+Like other mini-rugby clubs in Hong Kong, our club depends on the continued good spirit shown by all children and parents who turn up to become a part of the greater Valley Fort community.

-- Each age group aims to build and gather skills that progress towards the full game and to improve both individual skills and team-work in accordance with the HKRFU guidelines.
-We aspire to have our players succeeding at the highest levels and have an excellent track record of success of club members representing our senior club, SG Valley RFC, and also representing Hong Kong at both Sevens and XVs.
+It is vital to us that players at every age group build, gather and improve both individual skills and team-work that progress towards the full game in accordance with the HKRFU guidelines.
+We aspire to have our players succeeding at the highest levels and have an excellent track record of success of club members representing our senior club, SocGen Valley RFC, and also representing Hong Kong at both Sevens and XVs.

 Play to enjoy rugby, not just to please you parents or coach.